jonaspetersorensen/dotfiles-wsl/README.md

 # dotfiles-wsl
-My horrible configuration files for Ubuntu on Windows, and an even worse attempt at creating an installer for mucking it all up again.
+My horrible configuration files for Ubuntu on Windows WSL2, and an even worse attempt at creating an installer for mucking it all up again.

 ## Usage